Jakob Künzler: Life

-He was a Swiss pharmacist who had remained in Turkey serving the sick and wounded, non-Muslims and Muslims alike, in a hospital in Urfa who documented accounts of massacres of various Armenian labor battalion companies.
+He remained in Turkey, working as a pharmacist serving the sick and wounded, non-Muslims and Muslims alike, in a hospital in Urfa who documented accounts of massacres of various Armenian labor battalion companies.

 In October 1922 he closed his hospital he worked in and moved his family to Ghazir, near Beirut, where later he opened a center for orphans.
 Later he established a settlement for Armenian widows in Beirut and a lung sanatorium in Azounieh.

 Jakob Künzler observed in August 1915:

 Künzler also witnessed the deportations of Kurds, of which he wrote:

-He died in Ghazir, Lebanon.
+He died on January 15, 1949 in Ghazir, Lebanon.
 He was buried and remains interred in the French Protestant Cemetery of Beirut.